Signed in as:

 Due to the inability to predict how animals will react to strangers, especially within the small spaces of our rooms, and given the fragile nature of our collection, we do not allow pets inside our historic buildings (exceptions are made for service animals).
 Pets may visit our grounds, but must be leashed or contained at all times.
 We also kindly ask that you clean up after your pet when necessary.

 Over the decades, we have hosted a number of private events -- from weddings, baby showers, and birthday parties to concerts, poetry readings, and corporate retreats -- both on our grounds and in The Concord School of Philosophy.
 Rentals of our historic facilities are arranged on a case-by-case basis in consultation with our Executive Director.
-Please send an email with as much detail about your event as possible, including any tentative dates for your event, well in advance.
+Please send an email with as much detail about your event as possible, including any tentative dates and needs, well in advance.

 Watch the two-minute trailer for our Emmy Award-winning Documentary to discover why so many visitors have considered Orchard House an abiding, inspirational place for over 110 years!